LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Methods

 \begin{remark} Within the categorization of \citet{gps}, LEAP is a \emph{local structural encoding}. \end{remark}

 The locality of LEAP comes from computing each node’s encoding only from its $m$-hop subgraph.
-Thus, the locality of LEAP is controlled by the hop number used to build the subgraphs, which serves as a hyperparameter of the PE.
-By default, we suggest 1-hop neighborhoods, but we also describe two ways to control the locality of LEAP:
+Thus, locality is controlled by the hop number~$m$, which serves as a hyperparameter.
+By default, we suggest $1$-hop neighborhoods, making our method \emph{as scalable} as message passing, but we also describe two ways to control the locality of LEAP:

 \begin{itemize}[leftmargin = 1em, nosep] \item Use a larger hop number $m$.
-This approach is straightforward, but it should be noted that two nodes may differ in their $m$-hop neighborhoods while becoming identical at $(m+1)$-hops.\footnote{For sufficiently large $m$, this strategy yields identical PEs for all nodes within the same connected component.}
+While straightforward, it should be noted that two nodes may differ in their $m$-hop neighborhoods while becoming identical at $(m+1)$-hops.\footnote{For sufficiently large $m$, this strategy yields identical PEs for all nodes within the same connected component.}

 \item Alternatively, we compute LEAP multiple times for each node with increasing $m$, then concatenate the results to obtain a PE that captures how the $m$-hop neighborhoods evolve as $m$ grows. \end{itemize}